 I’ve never had gazillion-miler-super-elite status with any airline.
 And I’ve never actually used miles to upgrade a flight!
 So I decided to do a little research and share with you what I find along the way.

 Upgrading with miles will cost fewer miles than booking an award ticket on the same flight in a “premium” cabin.
 But you’ll be paying for the cost of a coach ticket, and you’ll usually pay a hefty fee on top of that, too.
 So upgrading with miles probably isn’t very useful to the true budget traveler, because you’ll likely spend more cash than you would for a cheap coach flight.

 Upgrade awards are similar to regular award flights (for most airlines) in that there must be an upgrade award seat available (and they can be limited!).
 These awards are usually separate from other types of award seats.
-So even if there is an open seat in Business or First Class you can book with cash or miles, you won’t always be able to use miles to upgrade to the same seat.
+So even if there is an open seat in business or first class that you can book with cash or miles, you won’t always be able to use miles to upgrade to the same seat.

-Also, finding an upgrade on partner flights can be more difficult.
-And the partner upgrade award rules can vary with each airline.
+Also, finding an upgrade on partner flights can be more difficult — and the partner upgrade award rules can vary with each airline.
 I won’t be able to cover all of the partner upgrade award rules in detail.
-So if you’ve had good (or bad) luck finding partner upgrades with a specific airline, please let me know and I’ll add the information to this post.
+If you’ve had good (or bad) luck finding partner upgrades with a specific airline, please let me know and I’ll add the information to this post.

 That said, if you have elite status with an airline, you’ll typically have a much easier time getting upgraded (i.e. potentially lower fees, higher priority on the waitlist, etc.).
 Sometimes even without having to use miles or pay any extra fees!

 For simplicity, I’m not going to cover the benefits of elite status in regards to being upgraded.
 This one’s just for us “normal” folks.

 How to upgrade into first class on American Airlines with miles